lammps/lammps/doc/src/fix_sgcmc.rst

 Restrictions
 ============

+This fix is part of the MC package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` page for more info.

-At present the fix provides optimized subroutines for EAM and CD-EAM type potentials (see above) that calculate potential energy changes due to *local* atom type swaps very efficiently.
+At present the fix provides optimized subroutines for EAM type potentials (see above) that calculate potential energy changes due to *local* atom type swaps very efficiently.
 Other potentials are supported by using the generic potential functions.
 This, however, will lead to exceedingly slow simulations since the it implies that the energy of the *entire* system is recomputed at each MC trial step.
 If other potentials are to be used it is strongly recommended to modify and optimize the existing generic potential functions for this purpose.

 ------------